Chicken Fried Steak, Texas Style

 Don't let the mixture brown too much, because the cream gravy should be light in color.
 When the flour has browned a bit, but not too much, start adding the milk, a little bit at a time.
 Carefully whisk the milk into the roux.
 Let the gravy come back to a boil and thicken a bit between additions.
 Because not all flours have the same thickening properties, and because not all people like the same sort of thickness, the flour guidelines were just guidelines.
 This should be a pretty thick gravy.

-Virginia did this, one at a time, with patience and love, over and over again.
+Virginia (remember Virginia?) did this, one at a time, with patience and love, over and over again.
 As a result, it took a while to be served.
 And all the people in your party may or may not have been served at the same time.
-You know, with over 20 years between me and my last Virginia's Chicken Fried Steak, and people who never had the pleasure of eating her food might wonder if it was worth putting up with all the nonsense to eat there.
-And how it could be enjoyable.
+People who never had the pleasure of eating her food might wonder if it was worth putting up with all the nonsense to eat there.
+And how could it be enjoyable?
 It was worth it, and it was enjoyable.
 You just went there with your head in the right place, ready to enjoy the food and the ambiance.

 If you ask many people what they'd do with a time machine, they'd go back and watch the Crucifixion, find out why the dinosaurs died off, see what happened on the Marie Celeste, find out who really shot JFK, or maybe see what REALLY happened to the Battleship Maine.
 Me?
 I'd go back and have another Chicken Fried Steak at Virginia's.